bkniffler/Qonfig/README.md

 And thats it, nice and easy persistency control!

 ### Storage
 Choices are always good, so how do I store my data?
-Just specify an adapter or go and write your own.
-We'll see later on how.
+Just specify an adapter or go and write your own (just implement the abstract `ConfigurationAdapter` class and you're set)!
 ```c#
 Configurator.Init<ConfigOption>("Company:Product", typeof(RegistryAdapter));
 ```